Readek/Rushdown-Revolt-Stream-Tool/README.md

   - Customizable Player Presets to setup your match in no time!
 - A [game overlay](https://gfycat.com/jampackedmindlessamericanriverotter) is included, showing player names, characters, scores, round, [W]/[L] status.
 - A "[VS Screen](https://gfycat.com/plushobedientfulmar)" used to hide the game while waiting for the next match.
+- [Custom colors](https://gfycat.com/whichfilthyhawk) to allow for some personal creativity for your stream!
 - [Easy and fast setup](https://gfycat.com/impeccablerealisticaustraliancattledog) using a browser source.
 Drag and drop!
 - Easy to customize!
 Add new characters, customize the overlays or even dive into the code if you're brave enough!
 - This is **not** a [Stream Control](http://farpnut.net/StreamControl) clone.
 It doesn't have anything to do with it, everything is custom made.